-Jeff Brauer: Transplanted Texan's Portfolio Admired Coast to Coast
+Jeff Brauer: Transplanted Texan's golf course portfolio admired coast to coast

-ARLINGTON, TX -- When Jeff Brauer moved to Texas from Chicago in 1984 he was rolling the dice.
+ARLINGTON, Texas -- When Jeff Brauer moved to Texas from Chicago in 1984 he was rolling the dice.

-"I figured being from Chicago that it would take Texans a good six years before they would accept a damn Yankee golf architect like me," Brauer recalled.
+"I figured being from Chicago that it would take Texans a good six years before they would accept a damn Yankee golf architect like me," Brauer said.

 Once the Texans realized what a find they had, Brauer's success skyrocketed.
 Currently he has projects in Texas, California, Kansas, Missouri, Minnesota, and Illinois; including the new Colbert Hills Golf Course at Kansas State University, which is aligned with the First Tee Program, the PGA Tour and the Golf Course Superintendent's Association of America.
 This course will be used for competitive collegiate events, as well as scientific research and education.

-Other Metroplex winners include Grand Prairie's Tangle Ridge Golf Club, Glen Rose's Squaw Valley Golf Club, Benbrook's Whitestone Golf Club, Azle's Cross Timbers Golf Club, Plano's Ridgeview Ranch Golf Course and Frisco's Trails of Frisco.
+Other Metroplex winners include Grand Prairie's Tangle Ridge Golf Club, the Apache Links Course at Squaw Valley Golf Club in Glen Rose, Benbrook's Whitestone Golf Club, Azle's Cross Timbers Golf Club, Plano's Ridgeview Ranch Golf Course and Frisco's Trails of Frisco.

 As with many contemporary golf course architects, Brauer loves to study the work of Donald Ross, A.W.
 Tillinghast and Alister MacKenzie, and tries to play the best courses in the world.